Benjamin-Loison/ipol-helpers/documentation/hidden_features.md

 However your script must exit successfully (exit code 0) for this message to be displayed, so you're in charge of catching the errors.

-This allows to catch common situation in wich your demo will fail and give the user appropriate feedback.
+This allows to catch common situation in which your demo will fail and give the user appropriate feedback.

 If you have